Nationals walk-off on Braves in 12 after blowing big lead in 9th | Sports-Games

 Nationals walk-off on Braves in 12 after blowing big lead in 9th

-Michael A. Taylor's two-strike hit into right field drove in Adam Eaton and gave the Washington Nationals an 8-7 win in 12 innings over the visiting Atlanta Braves on Friday.
-Taylor placed the delivery from Grant Dayton (2-1) just in front of Nick Markakis to give the Nationals their first extra-inning win of the season.
+Michael A. Taylor's two-out, two-strike hit into right field drove in Adam Eaton and gave the Washington Nationals an 8-7 win in 12 innings over the visiting Atlanta Braves on Friday.
+Taylor placed the delivery from Grant Dayton (2-1) just in front of Nick Markakis to give the Nationals their second extra-innings win of the season.

 The winning pitcher was James Bourque (1-0), who worked around a pair of walks in the 12th.
 Atlanta outfielder Ronald Acuna Jr. had to leave the game in the fourth inning when he fouled a pitch off his left foot.
 X-rays revealed no fracture and Acuna is listed as day-to-day.